Dear All, One of our Employee is Misbehaved with Female Staff regarding her personal matters. Can Issue show cause notice to him?

 Amend(0)

-Any incident of misbehavior or unseemly conduct on the part of an employee on the premises of a workplace can be construed as an act of indiscipline.
-If you have received a complaint from the victim and you have rules, standing orders, or terms of employment in place to term it as misconduct, you can issue a show-cause notice to the delinquent employee seeking his explanation about his conduct.
+Any incident of misbehavior or unseemly conduct by an employee on the premises of a workplace can be construed as an act of indiscipline.
+If you have received a complaint from the victim and have rules, standing orders, or terms of employment in place to classify it as misconduct, you can issue a show-cause notice to the delinquent employee seeking an explanation about their conduct.

 From India, Mumbai